tguless/njmls-tools/README.md

 **DISCLAIMER:**

 This was a quick proto-type.
-While it should be used as a basis to build on, it should not be used in a production setting as it has SQL injection vulnerabilities, hard coded paths etc.
+While it can be used as a basis to build upon, it should not be used in a production setting as it has SQL injection vulnerabilities, hard coded paths etc.